LeDrascol/Spooky-Tweaks/README.md

 - Ore values are approximately 4x higher
 - Ursa Miner sells radioactive rods usable as ship fuel
 - Teleporters require cores AND relevant materials
+- Five new otherwise unobtainable sets in Frogg Furnishings
+- 49 more unused items sold at the outpost

 ## Tech
 - Tech descriptions are more helpful